 Mr. Onyancha: Mr. Temporary Deputy Speaker, Sir, I rise to support this Bill.
-However, I want to draw the Minister's attention to some areas such as sections 2, 11 and 14 referring to Cabinet Secretary and Secretary to the Cabinet.
+However, I want to draw the Minister's attention to some areas such as Sections 2, 11 and 14 referring to Cabinet Secretary and Secretary to the Cabinet.

-I am not sure whether that is the same office but I will guess it is, but there is lack of definition at the beginning.
+I am not sure whether that is the same office, but I guess it is.
+There is lack of definition at the beginning.
 I guess that the reference here is to the Cabinet Secretary in the Office of the President, but that is not stated anywhere.
 That also relates to Section 18.

-Mr. Temporary Deputy Speaker, Sir, with respect to Section 15(2) (c) and (d) the presumption here is that sub-locations and wards are actually units, which are well--- Sub-locations form wards, but in my constituency, there is a situation where one sub-location in one location is taken to a different ward in a different location.
+Mr. Temporary Deputy Speaker, Sir, with respect to Section 15(2) (c) and (d) the presumption here is that sub-locations and wards are actually units.
+Sub-locations form wards.
+In my constituency, there is a situation where one sub-location in one location is taken to a different ward in a different location.
 So, maybe special consideration needs to be given to such situations.

 Further, I recognize that 85 per cent of the Budget for the time being will remain with the central Government.
-So, it is important that the central Government be represented up to village level if possible, as it is now.
-I have urged that the village headman be included in this and be given some reward; for a long time they have served free of charge and that has been an issue which has been raised in every constituency.
+So, it is important that the central Government be represented up to village level, if possible, as it is now.
+I have urged that the village headman be included in this and be given some reward because for a long time they have served free of charge.
+This issue has been raised in every constituency.

-Further, the lack of co-ordination that the hon.
-Anyang-Nyongo referred to needs to be looked into between the governor and these administrative units and officers.
+Furthermore, the lack of co-ordination that the hon.
+Anyang'-Nyong'o referred to needs to be looked into between the governor and these administrative units and officers.